jtpeller/gosort-benchmark/README.md

 Running `main.go` will compare the execution times for each of the different sorting algorithms in the `sort` folder, instead of outputting the sorted values.
 I implemented multithreading to improve the overall runtime, instead of running each sort sequentially.

-Use the `-h` or `-help` flags to see all options.

 To compile into a binary, use the following while in the directory with `main.go`:
 `go build`

 ## Modes

-There are a few different modes and options
+There are a few different modes and options.
+You can use the `-h` or `-help` flags to see all options.

 To run them, open the root folder of this repo locally, in a terminal.
 Then, follow the instructions below depending on which mode you want to execute.